Caspar Wistar Hodge Jr.

 Caspar Wistar Hodge Jr. (September 22, 1870 – February 26, 1937) was an American theologian.
-He was the son of Caspar Wistar Hodge Sr., and grandson of Charles Hodge, and like both of them, he taught at Princeton Theological Seminary, serving as Professor of Systematic Theology from 1915 to 1937.
+He was the son of Caspar Wistar Hodge Sr. and grandson of Charles Hodge, and like both of them, he taught at Princeton Theological Seminary, serving as Professor of Dogmatic Theology from 1915 to 1921 and then as Professor of Systematic Theology from 1921 to 1937.

-Hodge studied at Princeton University, Heidelberg University, the University of Berlin, and Princeton Theological Seminary.
-He taught at Princeton University and Lafayette College before coming to the Seminary.
-He was ordained as a minister by the Presbytery of New Brunswick in 1902.
+Hodge was born in Princeton, New Jersey on September 22, 1870.
+He studied at Princeton University (earning an A.B. degree in 1892 and a Ph.D. degree in 1894), Heidelberg University, the University of Berlin and Princeton Theological Seminary.
+Hodge taught philosophy at Princeton University and ethics at Lafayette College before coming to the Seminary in 1898.
+After graduating in 1901, he was ordained as a minister by the Presbytery of New Brunswick in 1902.
+Hodge joined the seminary theology faculty in 1901, becoming an assistant professor in 1907.